 Cost per mile = total monthly expenses / miles driven

 Cost per truck is used to calculate how efficiently your operation manages expenses.
-This metric accounts for unused capacity, downtime, etc.
+These utilization metrics account for unused capacity, downtime, etc.

 Cost per mile is used to calculate the profit margin on each load and informs your bid on future loads.